Snaacky/thewiki/docs/tutorials/mpv.md

 ==- What do these options do?

-Below are some breif explainations of what some of the options do.
-Visit [MPV docs](https://mpv.io/manual/stable) for a detailed explaination of all the options.
+Below are some brief explanations of what some of the options do.
+Visit [MPV docs](https://mpv.io/manual/stable) for a detailed explanation of all the options.

-- **profile=gpu-hq** - Allows for higher quality playback
+- **profile=gpu-hq** - Allows for higher-quality playback
 - **vo=gpu-next** -  General purpose, customizable, GPU-accelerated video output driver.
 It supports extended scaling methods, dithering, color management, custom shaders, HDR, and more
 - **gpu-api=vulkan** - Use Vulkan graphics API
 - **hwdec=auto-safe** - Enable hardware decoding